-Undergrads: On the Composers (strauss and mahler), you should read/print the file

-~decker/Class/CISC681/student-readme.
-You should follow the instructions there to set up your account, and "newgrp 2092" when you work on the course.
+All: On the Composers (strauss and mahler), you should "newgrp 2050" (undergrads in 481) or "newgrp 2051" (grads in 681) when you work on the course.
 As far as I can tell, you already have /opt/bin in your path, as the lisp image is located at /opt/bin/lisp on the Composers.
 You should also copy ~decker/lisp-init.lisp you your top-level login directory.
-Note that the init files for the EECIS and Composers are different.
 Now, using an X display with the DISPLAY environment var set correctly, start the text interface from unix with "lisp".
 After everything's loaded, start the X-windows interface via the lisp form (env:start-environment).
 When I refer to \$COURSEHOME, I am referring to the composer directory ~decker/Class/CISC681.